-- Managed over 1000 clients who are cases or contacts of COVID-19 and associated with a school - Provided 350 consultations to schools - Provided, on average, 5 engagements with each school - Conducted, on average, 4 in-person visits a week to schools in Niagara to do proactive infection prevention work - Supported 145 school staff with virtual professional development around preventing COVID-19 - Provided resources that have been accessed over 10,000 times (on-line or in hard copy) by school staff or school boards. - 4.
-Public Messaging.
+- Managed over 1000 clients who are cases or contacts of COVID-19 and associated with a school - Provided 350 consultations to schools - Provided, on average, 5 engagements with each school - Conducted, on average, 4 in-person visits a week to schools in Niagara to do proactive infection prevention work - Supported 145 school staff with virtual professional development around preventing COVID-19 - Provided resources that have been accessed over 10,000 times (on-line or in hard copy) by school staff or school boards.

+4. Public Messaging.
 Given the rapidly changing landscape of COVID-19.
 Public Health seeks to provide the public with the information to address their fears and concerns, as well as to understand their risk and how to protect themselves.
 These efforts include a comprehensive web site library of frequently asked questions, an information phone line to speak to a health professional that operates 09:15 to 20:30 on weekdays and 09:15 on 16:15 on weekends, an online chat service with health professionals that operates during the same hours, social media, and approximately 15 media requests per week.
 Daily, Public Health has over 20,000 interactions with the public across all channels.

-Due to recent increase in cases for COVID-19, Public Health reduced staff available for the informational phone line and online chat, to increase more staff in case and contact management.
-There will also be a reduction of the hours of the call centre, so that it closes at 19:15.
+Due to recent increase in cases for COVID-19 as well as pressures for mass immunization, Public Health reduced staff available for the informational phone line and online chat, to increase more staff in case and contact management.
+There will also be a reduction of the hours of the call centre, so that it closes at 16:15; as well, the call centre no longer operates on weekends.
 With these changes, wait times for callers are unfortunately increasing.
 Public Health is looking at options to outsource this work.